kof/node-ams/readme.md

 ## About
-node-ams - asset management system for nodejs.
-The goal is to have a system for dependencies management, preprocessing and serving static files which is flexible, powerfull and scalable at the same time.
+ams - asset management system for nodejs.
+The goal is to have a flexible and powerfull system for dependencies management and preprocessing of static files.
-It is built for massive websites where dependencies management and performance in the client are really important.

-Auto dependencies management means you don't have to configurate each file to be loaded in the client.
-You just write your commonjs modules same way like server side in nodejs.

 ## What is ams?

 - very flexible build tool
-- dependecies detector with purpose to combine files
+- dependecies detector with purpose to combine files (using @import for css and require('module') for javascript)
 - easy extendable preprocessing framework
-- enables you to write your js code for client at the same way like for the nodejs server
+- enables you to write your js code for client at the same way like for the nodejs server (commonjs modules)
-- it is static file server

 ## Features